FlorentinaSimlinger/MySmartVocabularyTrainer/README.md

 > Let's Go! - *My Smart Vocabulary Trainer*

 ##User Stories
-- As a user I want to be able to enter
+- As a user I want to be able to save words and phrases, their meaning, comments and example sentences to a database
-    - expressions and their meaning as well as
-    - single words with their meaning and an example sentence
-- As a user I want to be able to add additional comments
+- As a user I want to be able to delete entries from the database
-- As a user I want to be able to test myself on the entered words and expressions
+- As a user I want to be able to test myself on a random selection from the database, based on the meanings and example sentences I entered
+- As a user I want to be able to track my success rate and based on it have certain words/phrases suggested more often
+- As a user I want to be able to search for entries
 - As a user I want to have a profile where I can
     - see and reset the statistics
-    - see and change or delete single words or expressions
+    - see and change or delete entries
-    - export the data in different formats, such as pdf and excel
+    - export the database in different formats, such as pdf and excel
-    - reset the data
+    - delete the entire database
+    - delete my profile

+##Ideas for extended version
+- scrape websites for example sentences
+- call dictionaries to offer common synonyms
+- test yourself under timed conditions
+- keep track of how fast words are entered and track progress on that
+- remove unnecessary buttons such as the enter button (have next word/phrase appear once the old one was successfully entered)
+- make an online version(?)